 saps your body of fluids, so you need to replenish to stay sufficiently

 hydrated.
-Water is the obvious choice, but a low-sodium vegetable juice blend,
+Water is the obvious choice, but a low-sodium tomato juice or vegetable juice blend,

 help you rehydrate.

 it off.
 Alcohol disrupts your sleeping pattern, so chances are a

 night of revelry will leave you feeling less than cheerful in the morning.
 Try

 to schedule time for a quick nap during the day — at the very least,